bennuttall/gpio/README.md

-# gpio
+# GPIO Bootstrap

-Handy GPIO test scripts for Raspberry Pi
+Handy GPIO test scripts for Raspberry Pi.
+Bootstrap your GPIO project with these common starter scripts.